LovisAnderson/hacd/README.md

 This package is still under development and far from perfect.
  Nonetheless it is somewhat stable and able to compute an hierarchical approximate convex decomposition for a union of polytopes.
 A technical description of our approach is in the making.
-The code is faster than the paper here :-)
 ## Installation
 You need to have [sweepvolume](https://gitlab.com/LovisAnderson/sweepvolume) package installed.
 After installation sweepvolume and its dependencies you can install hacd through